projectcalico/calico/v2.0/usage/troubleshooting/index.md

 Running `ip route` shows what routes have been programmed.
 Routes from other hosts should show that they are programmed by bird.

-If your hosts reboot themselves with a message from `locksmithd` your cached CoreOS image is out of date.
+If your hosts reboot themselves with a message from `locksmithd` your cached CoreOS Container Linux image is out of date.
 Use `vagrant box update` to pull the new version.
 I recommend doing a `vagrant destroy; vagrant up` to start from a clean slate afterwards.